Azure-Samples/cosmos-db-design-patterns/attribute-array/README.md

 - Open Visual Studio Code.
 - Click on the **Source Control** icon in the left sidebar.
 - Click on the **Clone Repository** button at the top of the Source Control panel.
-- Paste `https://github.com/Azure-Samples/cosmos-db-design-patterns.git` into the text field and press enter.
+- Paste `git clone https://github.com/Azure-Samples/cosmos-db-design-patterns.git` into the text field and press enter.
 - Select a directory where you want to clone the repository.
 - The repository will be cloned to your local machine.

-### **Fork the Repository:**

-Forking the repository allows you to create your own copy of the repository under your GitHub account.
-This copy is independent of the original repository and is stored on your account.
-You can make changes to your forked copy without affecting the original repository.
-After forking, follow the steps above to clone locally, making sure you use the URL to your newly forked copy.

 ### **GitHub Codespaces**